NextGen Healthcare (NASDAQ:NXGN) Updates FY 2022 Earnings Guidance

-NextGen Healthcare (NASDAQ:NXGN) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.890-0.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.990.
-The company issued revenue guidance of $574 million-584 million, compared to the consensus revenue estimate of $577.20 million.
+NextGen Healthcare (NASDAQ:NXGN) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.890-0.950 for the period, compared to the Thomson Reuters consensus estimate of $0.910.
+The company issued revenue guidance of $574 million-584 million, compared to the consensus revenue estimate of $579.64 million.

-NextGen Healthcare (NASDAQ:NXGN) last posted its quarterly earnings data on Tuesday, May 25th.
-The company reported $0.21 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.19 by $0.02.
+NextGen Healthcare (NASDAQ:NXGN) last released its quarterly earnings results on Tuesday, May 25th.
+The company reported $0.21 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.19 by $0.02.
+The firm had revenue of $144.20 million during the quarter, compared to analysts’ expectations of $140.13 million.
 NextGen Healthcare had a return on equity of 12.44% and a net margin of 1.71%.
-The firm had revenue of $144.20 million during the quarter, compared to the consensus estimate of $140.13 million.
-During the same period in the prior year, the company earned $0.20 EPS.
-The firm’s revenue was up 5.7% compared to the same quarter last year.
-On average, analysts anticipate that NextGen Healthcare will post 0.65 EPS for the current year.
+The business’s revenue was up 5.7% on a year-over-year basis.
+During the same period last year, the firm posted $0.20 EPS.
+On average, sell-side analysts anticipate that NextGen Healthcare will post 0.65 EPS for the current year.

-In other news, CEO John R. Frantz sold 25,000 shares of the stock in a transaction on Monday, March 22nd.
-The stock was sold at an average price of $18.99, for a total transaction of $474,750.00.
-Following the completion of the transaction, the chief executive officer now directly owns 438,328 shares in the company, valued at approximately $8,323,848.72.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director Craig A. Barbarosh sold 9,000 shares of the stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $18.70, for a total value of $168,300.00.
-Following the transaction, the director now owns 90,946 shares of the company’s stock, valued at $1,700,690.20.
+In related news, EVP Mitchell Waters sold 5,102 shares of the business’s stock in a transaction that occurred on Thursday, June 3rd.
+The shares were sold at an average price of $17.09, for a total transaction of $87,193.18.
+Also, Director Craig A. Barbarosh sold 9,000 shares of the stock in a transaction that occurred on Monday, April 12th.
+The shares were sold at an average price of $18.70, for a total transaction of $168,300.00.
+Following the completion of the transaction, the director now owns 90,946 shares in the company, valued at $1,700,690.20.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 39,102 shares of company stock valued at $730,243.
 18.70% of the stock is owned by company insiders.

 About NextGen Healthcare